monkeyatcomputer/bundoorascouts.org/_posts/2022-08-06-honour-wall.md

     - "//cdnjs.cloudflare.com/ajax/libs/simplelightbox/1.17.2/simple-lightbox.min.js"
 ---

 Just showing off our new honour wall at Bundoora Scout Group located in the hallway next to the renovated kitchen.
-Thanks to everyone who contributed time to getting this together, and of course congratulations to all current and former members that have found a place on our honour wall.
+Thanks to everyone who contributed time to getting this together, and of course congratulations to all current and former members that earned a place on our honour wall.

 Plenty of space for more honour boards!